Crowder College

 Showing demographic groups with ≥ 5 graduating students.

-The student demographic with the highest graduation rate at Crowder College is Male and Asian (66.7% graduation rate).
-Across all Associates Colleges, Asian Female students have the highest graduation rate (72.4%).
+The student demographic with the highest graduation rate in 2021 at Crowder College is Female and Black or African American (80% graduation rate).
+Across all Associates Colleges, Asian Female students have the highest graduation rate (72.9%).

 The department of education defines graduation rate as the percentage of full-time, first-time students who received a degree or award within 150% of "normal time" to completion.